 - Grade stone parking lots and driveways

 - Provide routine and emergency maintenance to flood control structures

-- Perform preventative maintenance on equipment and maintains records
+- Perform preventative maintenance on equipment and maintain records

 - Clean all equipment to include county trucks and trailers

-- Prepare county property after adverse weather, civil protests and unplanned events
+- Prepare county property for adverse weather, civil protests and unplanned events

 - Apply brine, salt and deicing compounds